daveposh/dell_asset_tag_api/README.md

 # Dell Asset Tag API

 A Python tool for interacting with Dell's API to retrieve asset and entitlement information.
+This tool provides both a command-line interface (CLI) and a REST API for integration with other systems.

 ## Features